bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So at the very least, it's not a showstopper.
 Okay, so the burning Bitcoin part, which I call the perpetual one-way peg.
 One-way peg meaning as opposed to two-way peg, you can move your Bitcoins to this other chain, but one-way so you can never move back, which is why it's a burn, right?
-You destroy your coins and you get some space chain tokens.
+You destroy your coins and you get some spacechain tokens.
 And it's perpetual, meaning that you can always do this.

-## Perpetual One-Way Peg (PIWP)
+## Perpetual One-Way Peg (P1WP)

 Ruben Somsen: 00:17:19

 So for every Bitcoin you burn, get a spacecoin.
 This preserves the 21 million limit, essentially.
 So that's great.
-There's not, you know, seeing the whole space chain plus Bitcoin ecosystem still preserve the 21 million limits I think is a very important aspect of this right where there is literally no inflation.
+There's not, you know, seeing the whole spacechain plus Bitcoin ecosystem still preserve the 21 million limits I think is a very important aspect of this right where there is literally no inflation.
 So this is important to note as well which is that Bitcoin is always the superior asset it's absolutely not a competitor If you move from Bitcoin to some kind of spacechain, now you're stuck in a spacechain.
 You can't go back.
 But if you just hold your Bitcoin so you do nothing, you can always move to a spacechain later.